overhangio/tutor/README.md

     make cms

 This will open a shell in the LMS container.
 You can then run just any command you are used to.
-For example:
+For example, collect assets and run a local server:

-    paver lms
+    paver update_assets lms --settings=development

-This will collect assets and run a development server which will **automatically reload** after you make changes to your edx-platform repository.
+    ./manage.py lms runserver 0.0.0.0:8000

 Note that the containers are built on the Ginkgo release.
 If you are working on a different version of Open edX, you will have to rebuild the images with a different `EDX_PLATFORM_VERSION` argument.
 You may also want to change the `EDX_PLATFORM_REPOSITORY` argument to point to your own fork of edx-platform.